-Risk Assessment Risk Management and Contr Risk Exposure (Monitoring and Measurement Process) (Structures, Procedures, Actions Taken) Credit risk Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Credit risk Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's trade and other receivables are actively monitored by the Collection Services Department to avoid significant concentrations of credit risk.
-The Company has adopted a no- business policy with customers lacking an appropriate credit history where credit records are available.
+The Company has adopted a nobusiness policy with customers lacking an appropriate credit history where credit records are available.
 The Group manages the level of credit risk it accepts through a comprehensive credit risk policy setting out the assessment and determination of what constitutes credit risk for the Group.
 The Group's policies include the following: setting up of exposure limits by each counterparty or group of counterparties; right of offset where counterparties are both debtors and creditors; reporting of credit risk exposures; monitoring of compliance with credit risk policy; and review of credit risk policy for pertinence and the changing environment.
 Market risk N/A N/A Foreign currency risk Foreign currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Group manages its foreign currency risk exposure by matching, as much as possible, receipts and payments in each individual currency.
 Interest rate risk Interest rate risk is the risk that the value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Group's exposure to market risk for interest rates relates primarily to the amounts due to related parties at current market rates.
 The Group manages its interest rate risk by using current rates of money market placements when computing for interest rates that will be charged to the related party.

-The Group's exposure to market risk for interest rates relates primarily to the amounts due to related parties at current market rates.
 Liquidity risk Liquidity or funding risk is the risk that an entity will encounter difficulty in raising funds to meet commitments associated with financial instruments.
 The Group seeks to manage its liquidity profile to be able to finance its capital expenditures and operations.
 The Group maintains a level of cash and cash equivalents deemed sufficient to finance operations.
 As part of its liquidity risk management, the Group regularly evaluates its projected and actual cash flows.